MarioLegenda/php-event-emitter/README.md

 that you need to implement the Observer pattern right away in your classes with minimal code refactoring.

-[NOTE] This is not the observer pattern.
+[NOTE (a couple of day after I created this)] This is not the observer pattern.
 I don't know why I wrote that.
 I did this project in about 4 hours and I was in a hurry.
 Worry not, it is tested properly.

 ## Installation